 Your self-transport method will depend entirely on the size of the vessel and the resources at your disposal.
 The larger the boat, the more resources you will need.

-For small boats such as fishing vessels and kayaks, the simplest method of transport is in a truck bed, on a trailer, or even strapped to the top of your car.
+For small fishing boats such as kayaks, the simplest method of transport is in a truck bed, on a trailer, or even strapped to the top of your car.
 These methods are cheap and don’t require additional services outside of a personal friend or family who is willing to help.

 For mid-sized to large boats, the most common method of personal transport is with a truck and trailer.
 The truck should have the tow strength required for the boat and trailer’s weight together, and the trailer should have a holding capacity for the weight of the boat.